-For the past three decades, SMU's Willis M. Tate Distinguished Lecture Series has built on that tradition by bringing a broad range of intellectual and entertaining icons to the SMU campus and Dallas community.
-Widely regarded as one of the country's finest platforms for distinguished and fascinating discussions, the Tate Lecture Series provides unique opportunities for student interaction, faculty discourse and community debate with both leading minds as well as leading voices in their fields.
+For more than 100 years, SMU has shaped minds, explored frontiers of knowledge and nurtured intellectual entrepreneurship.
+Since 1982, SMU’s Willis M. Tate Distinguished Lecture Series has contributed to this mission by bringing thought-provoking and entertaining icons to the SMU campus and Dallas community.
+Regarded as one of the country’s finest platforms for distinguished and engaging discussions, the Tate Lecture Series provides unique opportunities for student interaction, faculty discourse and community debate with world changers.

 Proceeds